ImagicTheCat/Luaoop/README.md

 Comparison of different instances with different types is possible, but this may change in the future.

+## "Security / Sandbox"

+Luaoop doesn't aim to "sandbox" things, but if you want to add private properties to the object instances (for example, to keep a luajit FFI pointer away from users), use the `class.getprivate` function and remove it from the user env (`class.getprivate` use `getmetatable`, so you will need to remove it too).
+Instantiated objects are safe to handle, users can't touch the class definitions from the instance if they don't have access to the original class table (for example, an enumeration in a class should not be modified from the instance and any child class).

+With some tweaks, you can allow scripts to create classes based on other classes, without allowing them to mess with the previous definitions.

 # Version

 It is designed to work with luajit (Lua 5.1), but the code should be easy to adapt to other Lua versions.

+# TODO

+* clearer way to handle classes in a scripting/sandboxed env